-Cheongwon (Sky) -38 moves 7th Dan Poomsae Cheongwon symbolizes the meaning of the sky (is the origin of all life) and slow action and moderation are important for this Poomse.
+Cheongwon (Sky) -38 moves

+7th Dan Poomsae

+Cheongwon symbolizes the meaning of the sky (is the origin of all life) and slow action and moderation are important for this Poomse.
 New movements include: The Spread Off Wing (has the appearance of an eagle flying through the air).
 The Double Knuckle Fist Spring Strike (Bamjumeok Soseum Chigi).
-The Push Mountain Shape (Taesan MIIgi).
-Devote the power slowly within the 5 th , 7 th , 24 th , 25 th , 26 th , and 27 th movements when executing the Side Punch (Yeop Jireugi) while pulling the opponent after executing the Hugh Section Block (Eolgul Makki) 23 rd movement.
+The Push Mountain Shape (Taesan Mllgi).
+Devote the power slowly within the 5th, 7th, 24th, 25th, 26th, and 27th movements when executing the Side Punch (Yeop Jireugi) while pulling the opponent after executing the Hugh Section Block (Eolgul Makki) 23rd movement.
 A high jump must be made prior to the 360-degree turn to the left, then the Right Target Kick, and the Diamond Shape Side Punch may be executed.
+Consists of 23 Poom, and 38 movements

+Hansoo (Water) - 33 moves

+8th Dan Poomsae

+Ilvo (Oneness) -29 moves

+9th Dan Poomsae

-Consists of 23 Poom, and 38 movements Hansoo (Water) - 33 moves 8th Dan Poomsae Hansoo represents water (creates life and allows growth, may be stronger and more dangerous, is extremely adaptable, formless and flexible).
+Hansoo represents water (creates life and allows growth, may be stronger and more dangerous, is extremely adaptable, formless and flexible).
 New movement includes: The Arc Hand Neck Strike (Akeumson Mok Chigi).
-There are 23 Poom and 33 movements Ilyo (Oneness) -29 moves 9th Dan Poomsae Means that the mind (spirit) and body (material) are the same.
+There are 23 Poom and 33 movements

+Means that the mind (spirit) and body (material) are the same.
 Follows the philosophy that mind and body are as one.
-This philosophy is emphasized within the 3 rd , 9 th , 10 th , 14 th , 16 th , 17 th , 20 th , and 21 st movements.
+This philosophy is emphasized within the 3rd, 9th, 10th, 14th, 16th, 17th, 20th, and 21st movements.
 Iilyo Poomse consists of 23 Poom and 29 movements.
-When Side Kick (Yeop Chagi) within the 19 th and 23 rd movements, flex the balance leg toward the kicking leg
+When Side Kick (Yeop Chagi) within the 19th and 23rd movements, flex the balance leg toward the kicking leg